 - Sapporo – Home to the 1972 Winter Games, Sapporo is located on Hokkaido, the country’s northernmost island.
 The city is a wonderful urban center full of great restaurants, shopping and nightlife, and is also the perfect base from which to explore the beauty of the rest of the island, including its picturesque mountains and hot springs.

 What landmarks, sights, attractions etc. are near the 2020 Summer Games in Tokyo?

-There’s plenty to see in and around Tokyo other than the Summer Games.
-Visitors may want to check out Sensoji Temple and Asakusa Shrine in the Asakusa district, go shopping in the fashion mecca of Ginza, experience the sight of Shibuya crossing (known as the busiest intersection in the world), marvel at the views of Mount Fuji, or try out some of the incredible food and drink.
+There’s plenty of things to do in Tokyo and things to see other than the Summer Games (check out our blog post on whether Tokyo is worth a visit!)..
+Visitors may want to check out Sensoji Temple and Asakusa Shrine in the Asakusa district, go shopping in the fashion mecca of Ginza, experience the sight of Shibuya crossing (known as the busiest intersection in the world), marvel at the views of Mount Fuji, or try out some of the incredible Tokyo food and drink.
 Our pre-travel concierge team can help you plan an itinerary specific to your interests.